 I did my best in damage control by removing all of the offending articles from Hubpages and by apologizing in writing to all of the teachers.
 Amazingly, the head of the English Program did not terminate my contract when she found out what I had done.
 It was hell, however, seeing my colleagues for the next six to eight months until they finally forgave me.

 Continued Employment but with a Frozen Salary - 2012 School Year

-Toward the end of the 2011 school year in January 2012, the Thai head of personnel asked me I wanted to teach one more year at SJB.
+Toward the end of the 2011 school year in January 2012, the Thai head of personnel asked me if I wanted to teach one more year at SJB.
 I was surprised to learn this news until I found out that Peter, the other teacher over 60, had threatened the school with legal action if he was terminated.
-Peter had seen a lawyer and was advised that according to Thai law, teachers were entitled to severance pay unless both employer and employee agreed to terms of resignation.
+Peter had seen a lawyer and was advised that according to Thai labor law, teachers were entitled to severance pay unless both employer and employee agreed to terms of resignation.